MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ### [Q# + Python](#tab/tabid-iqsharp)

 This example shows how to create a session with Q# inline code using hosted Notebooks in the Azure portal.
-You can also create sessions using a [Python host program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs#q-with-host-programs) that invokes an adjacent Q# program.
+You can also create sessions using a [Python program](xref:microsoft.quantum.submit-jobs?pivots=ide-python) that invokes an adjacent Q# program.

 > [!NOTE]
 >  Sessions are managed with Python, even when running Q# inline code.